hidef/express_boilerplate/boilerplate.md

 ## Scripts

 - `doc` Build JSDoc documentation to the `./doc` directory
-- `test` Run ESLint and Mocha unit tests from './test` directory
+- `test` Run ESLint and Mocha unit tests and generate coverage information from './test` directory
 - `start` Launch the ExpressJS webserver